Contact Us for a Free Consultation (213) 542-0979

 Is A Restraining Order Imposed In A Los Angeles Domestic Violence Case?

 When someone's arrested for a domestic violence charge in Los Angeles County, the victim is given the option to file a civil restraining order against that person.
-The police will give them the information on how to do that; whether or not the person does it is up to them.
+The police will provide them with the information on how to do that; whether or not the person does it is up to them.

 Menu